Internship Training Manual

 D. General Guidelines for Due Process

 Psychology interns occupy a unique position at Indiana University.
 They are professional staff members and are thus subject to the policies and procedures applicable to professional staff.
 Interns are also graduate students who are completing a psychology internship to fulfill an academic requirement of their home institution.
 All CAPS trainees, including psychology interns, may have multiple supervisors and reporting lines.
-It is therefore necessary to define a due process procedure that takes into account the university’s personnel policies, the multiple lines of authority over trainees, the duality of trainees’ status, and published professional standards.
+It is therefore necessary to define a due process procedure that takes into account the university’s personnel policies, the multiple lines of authority over trainees, the duality of a trainee's status, and published professional standards.
 Indiana University’s Personnel Policies for Professional Staff provides general guidelines for correction of staff behavior (see IU Human Resources webpage—Corrective Action).
 The following procedures clarify how Progressive Discipline shall be applied to trainees.

 General due process guidelines include:

-• Presenting to trainees, in writing, the program’s expectations with regard to professional functioning at the outset of training
+• Presenting to trainees, in writing, the program’s expectations with regard to professional functioning at the outset of training.

-• Stipulating the procedures for evaluation, including when, how, and by whom evaluations will be conducted
+• Stipulating the procedures for evaluation, including when, how, and by whom evaluations will be conducted.

-• Using input from multiple professional sources when making decisions or recommendations regarding the trainee’s performance
+• Using input from multiple professional sources when making decisions or recommendations regarding the trainee’s performance.

-• Articulating the procedures involved in making decisions regarding impairment
+• Articulating the procedures involved in making decisions regarding impairment.

-• Communicating early and often with graduate programs about any suspected difficulties with trainees
+• Communicating early and often with graduate programs about any suspected difficulties with trainees.

-• Instituting, with the input and knowledge of the trainee’s graduate program, a remediation plan for identified inadequacies, including a time frame for expected remediation and consequences of not rectifying the inadequacies
+• Instituting, with the input and knowledge of the trainee’s graduate program, a remediation plan for identified inadequacies, including a time frame for expected remediation and consequences of not rectifying the inadequacies.

-• Providing the trainee with a written statement of procedural policy describing how the trainee may appeal the program’s actions or decisions
+• Providing the trainee with a written statement of procedural policy describing how the trainee may appeal the program’s actions or decisions.

-• Ensuring that trainees have a reasonable amount of time to respond to any action(s) taken by the program
+• Ensuring that trainees have a reasonable amount of time to respond to any action(s) taken by the program.

-• Documenting, in writing and to all relevant parties (e.g. the trainee’s academic advisor or training coordinator, supervisors, etc.) the action(s) taken by the program and the rationale for those actions
+• Documenting, in writing and to all relevant parties (e.g. the trainee’s academic advisor or training coordinator, supervisors, etc.) the action(s) taken by the program and the rationale for those actions.

 E. Procedures for Identifying and Evaluating Problems/Impairment